KimJJarvis/pave_repave/README.md

 | id                 | N/A                  | 1                    | N/A                  |
 | status             | retired              | active primary       | spare                |

-The replication of data to the spare node may take some time.
+The replication of data from the HSA to the Spare may take a long time.
 When it is complete the status shall be.

 ```bash
 uv run cluster_client state3 \